Best Practices for Versioning NuGet Packages in the Enterprise

 Improperly versioning your NuGet packages can lead to lots of problems.
 Usually, it’s just headaches and wasted time from confusing and “broken” packages.
 But sometimes, this will lead to production problems like application crashes due to assemblies that didn’t load at runtime.

 Versioning seems so simple – it’s just a number!
-But with NuGet, it’s anything but that.
+With NuGet, however, it’s anything but that.
 There are five distinct, multi-part version numbers that can be in a package, and each of these has its own formatting rules and behaviors.

 In this article, I’ll explain how you can properly use version numbers to speed up the development process, keep things organized, avoid future headaches, and ensure your NuGet packages and applications are deployed seamlessly.